-The era of globalization and the rapid advancement of information technology has made organizations worldwide encounter complex challenges that affect various aspects of employee performance (Sukmawati et al., 2023).
-This phenomenon is not only limited to one industrial sector but has spread to various fields, including health services, which should be the top priority in maintaining people's welfare (Aladwan et al., 2021), amid idealization to achieve optimal employee performance at dr. Sayidiman Magetan Hospital, the reality faced shows a different picture.
-Employee performance in hospitals has yet to be developed.
-Several factors underlie this reality and reflect the complex dynamics in the work environment.
+The era of globalization and the rapid advancement of information technology have made organizations around the world encounter complex challenges that affect various aspects of employee performance (Sukmawati et al., 2023).
+This phenomenon is not only limited to one industrial sector, but has spread to various fields, including health services which should be the top priority in maintaining people's welfare (Aladwan et al., 2021).
+In the midst of idealization to achieve optimal employee performance at dr. Sayidiman Magetan Hospital, the reality faced shows a different picture.
+Employee performance in hospitals has been relatively undeveloped.
+A number of factors underlie this reality reflect the

+Ratna Widias Asmara, Master of Management Student Universitas Negeri Surabaya, Surabaya, Indonesia.
+Email ratna.23099@mhs.unesa.ac.id complex dynamics in the work environment.
 High workload is one of the dominant factors that unsettle employees in hospitals.
 In the face of an increasing number of patients, medical procedures, and administrative tasks, employees feel burdened physically and mentally (Andayani & Tirtayasa, 2019).
 In the last two years, there has been an imbalance between the number of personnel and the development and addition of existing services at dr. Sayidiman Magetan Hospital.
-In 2023 and 2024, there will be additional services in the form of pavilion clinic services, the addition of psychiatric inpatient rooms and psychiatric clinics, the development of stroke unit services, the addition of hemodialysis machines, and the addition of pediatric inpatient rooms that are not proportional to the additional number of employees, not to mention the number of patients who retire Annually.
-It can lead to fatigue, which directly impacts the quality of employee performance.
+In 2023 and 2024, there will be additional services in the form of: pavilion clinic services, the addition of psychiatric inpatient rooms and psychiatric clinics, the development of stroke unit services, the addition of hemodialysis machines and the addition of pediatric inpatient rooms that are not proportional to the additional number of employees, not to mention the number of patients who retire Annually.
+This can lead to fatigue that has a direct impact on the quality of employee performance.